Tax relief on employer contributions

 For an employer pension contribution to be paid it must have actually been paid with the money cleared; having an 'accounting entry' ie an accrued liability for the payment, is not sufficient.

-The companies equivalent of an individual's tax year is the 'financial year' which runs 1 April to 31 March (any change to corporation tax rates will be usually be applied from 1 April).
+The companies equivalent of an individual's tax year is the 'financial year' which runs 1 April to 31 March (any change to corporation tax rates will usually be applied from 1 April).

 The chargeable period is normally 12 months and is, basically, the company's financial year.